Partially implicit Runge-Kutta methods for wave-like equations

 which is a necessary, but not sufficient, condition for stability.
 Conditions~(\ref{e:numbound1a})--(\ref{e:numbounddet1}) are more restrictive for larger values of $x$, so the value $\bar{x}_{\rm max}$ determines the stability properties of the system.

-It is therefore relevant to study the stability properties of the numerical solution depending on the coefficient $c_1$ and the time step $\Delta t$.
-We have performed series of simulations for several CFL factors ($0.3$, $0.4$, $0.5$, $0.6$, $0.7$, $0.8$, $0.85$ and $0.9$), varying the value of $c_1$ from $0$ to $5$ in steps of $0.001$.
+It is therefore relevant to study the stability properties of the numerical solution depending on the coefficient $\ce_1$ and the time step $\Delta t$.
+We have performed series of simulations for several CFL factors ($0.3$, $0.4$, $0.5$, $0.6$, $0.7$, $0.8$, $0.85$ and $0.9$), varying the value of $\ce_1$ from $0$ to $5$ in steps of $0.001$ ($4\times 10^4$ simulations in total).
 We have evolved each simulation up to time $t=54$, i.e. about $50$ oscillations.
 The left panel of Fig.~\ref{fig:1} shows the evolution of the $L_2$-norm for a selection of simulations.
-The behavior of this quantity allows us to distinguish between numerically stable and unstable evolutions.
+The behavior of this quantity allows us to distinguish between numerically stable and unstable evolutions in a similar fashion as we did for the ODE case of Sect.~\ref{sect:num:ode}.
 Numerically stable evolutions (solid lines) show an oscillatory behavior of the $L_2$-norm with values smaller than one, while numerically unstable evolutions (dashed lines) show an exponential grow of the $L_2$-norm which becomes much larger than $1$.
-Hereafter, we define numerical stability for our numerical simulations as those in which $L_2$-norm$<1$ for a time corresponding to $50$ oscillations, i.e. $t=100\pi/\omega$.
+For the purpose of this test, we consider a numerical simulation to be numerically stable at a point of the parameter space, given by the CFL factor and the coefficients of the PIRK method, if $L_2$-norm$<1$ at a time corresponding to $50$ oscillations, i.e. $t=100\pi/\omega$.